 The Fine Arts Association offers Music Therapy scholarships to families who need financial assistance.
 Scholarships are available through the United Way of Lake County in addition to FAA's Music Therapy Scholarship funds.
-Call us at (440) 951-7500 x100 to obtain a scholarship form.
-Scholarship forms are also available online.
+Scholarship forms are available online.
+You can also call us at (440) 951-7500 x100 to obtain a scholarship form.

 Third party pay is welcomed and accepted from the following organizations: